condeL/WeMath/README.md

 Quick lessons divided by topics, school year and school section stored in HTML format.

-Each lesson has a corresponding question associated to it that must be answered correctly before proceeding to the next lesson.
+Each lesson has a quick question associated to it that must be answered correctly before proceeding to the next lesson.

 Signed-in users can also post comments to discuss the lesson.